Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Where Apollo and Instantly offer intent topics you select manually, ZoomInfo's Guided Intent identifies which topics historically correlate with closed-won deals in your specific business, removing the guesswork.

-Forrester recognized this by naming ZoomInfo a Leader in Intent Data Providers for B2B (Q1 2025), awarding the highest possible scores across eight criteria.
+Forrester named ZoomInfo a Leader in Intent Data Providers for B2B, Q1 2025, awarding the highest possible scores across eight criteria.

 The practical difference: Instantly tells you a company exists and fits your filters.
 Apollo tells you that company is researching a topic related to your solution.
 ZoomInfo tells you which accounts match the signal patterns behind your actual closed-won deals, which stakeholders at those accounts are engaging, and what to say when you reach them.